The Perth Biodesign Team

 Dr Sandra Medic

-Program Manager
+Manager

-Sandra is the Biomedical and Health Innovation Program Manager at The University of Western Australia.
-She is an experienced biomedical scientist and researcher, obtaining her PhD at Edith Cowan University in 2011.
-She has spent over 15 years in the Higher Education sector, working as a lecturer and academic program coordinator.
-Sandra was previously the PhD Course Coordinator at Edith Cowan University, where she was providing strategic support and operational management of key education and training programs for Higher Degrees by Research (HDR) students.
-She led the development and delivery of cross-disciplinary research training to meet student, industry and sector needs, implementing education delivery advances and research training innovations to improve training quality and support learning and teaching goals and outcomes.
-With extensive experience in the Western Australian higher education sector, Sandra joined the Perth Biodesign team with the goal of bringing industry, academia and research together.
-Working closely with over 150 doctoral students across various disciplines, she is committed to fostering PhD researcher development and passionate about creating industry engagement opportunities for PhD researchers to forge their future career paths.
+Sandra was the PhD Course Coordinator at Edith Cowan University, where she was providing strategic support and operational management of key education and training programs for Higher Degrees by Research (HDR) students.
+She led the development and delivery of cross-disciplinary research training to meet student, industry and sector needs, implementing education delivery advances and research training innovations to improve training quality, and support learning and teaching goals and outcomes.
+With extensive experience in Western Australian Higher Education, Sandra joined the Perth Biodesign team in a quest to bring industry, academia and research together.
+Working closely with doctoral students across various disciplines, she is committed to fostering PhD researcher development and passionate about creating industry engagement opportunities for PhD students to forge their future career paths.

 Ruth Seeber

-Senior Project Officer
+Senior Project